 Greece has a long heritage in shipping and yachting with Greek tycoons owning some of the biggest private boats in the world.
-Atlantis II (115.76m/380ft) that was commissioned in a Greek shipyard in the 80s by the Niarchos family to outdo Onassis’ mega-yacht Christina O has a swimming pool, a transformable disco area and ultimate luxury for 25 guests.
-Alexander (121.95m/400ft) which belongs to the family of the late shipping magnate John S. Latsis (built in 1966 & lastly refitted in 1998) offers luxury accommodation and facilities for 60 people.
+Atlantis II (115.76m/380ft), which was commissioned in a Greek shipyard in the 80s by the Niarchos family to outdo Onassis’ mega-yacht Christina O has a swimming pool, a transformable disco area, and ultimate luxury for 25 guests.
+Alexander (121.95m/400ft) which belonged to the family of the late shipping magnate John S. Latsis (built in 1966 & lastly refitted in 1998) offers luxury accommodation and facilities for 60 people.
 The 3-masted Maltese Falcon (88m/288.7ft) with smart eco-friendly DynaRig technology which was commissioned by businessman Tom Perkins and is one of the world’s largest and most complex sailing yachts – currently available for charter – belongs to Greek hedge fund manager Elena Ambrosiadou.
-The Baracuda Valletta (50m/164ft) that was custom built in 2009, is featuring characteristic purple sails, and is currently available for charter offering a luxury trip for 10 guests, belonged to shipping magnate George Economou and later his ex-wife director and actor Angela Ismailos.
-Guilty (35m/114.8ft) which is featuring an exterior covered with kaleidoscopic pattern by Jeff Koons belongs to internationally acclaimed art collector Dakis Joannou.
-Okto (66.4m/217.8ft) which was built in 2014 and features among other luxuries for 10 people an infinity pool (available for charter) belongs to shipping and steel magnate Theodore Aggelopoulos.
-Christianne B (41.8M/137.1ft) that is a luxurious sailing boat for 10 guests (available for charter), custom built in 1986, is owned by shipping tycoon Captain Panayiotis Tsakos.
+The Baracuda Valletta (50m/164ft), which was custom built in 2009, is featuring characteristic purple sails, and is currently available for charter offering a luxury trip for 10 guests.
+It most probably still belongs to shipping magnate George Economou.
+Guilty (35m/114.8ft) which is featuring an exterior covered with a kaleidoscopic pattern by Jeff Koons belongs to internationally acclaimed art collector Dakis Joannou.
+Okto (66.4m/217.8ft) which was built in 2014 and features among other luxuries for 10 people an infinity pool (available for charter), belonged to shipping and steel magnate Theodore Aggelopoulos.
+Christianne B (41.8M/137.1ft), which is a luxurious sailing boat for 10 guests, custom built in 1986, is owned by shipping tycoon Captain Panayiotis Tsakos.
 The list of stunning Greek yachts is endless!

 Mediterranean Yacht Show.
-It is planned for April 30th-May 4th, 2022, offering 4 days of fun yachting around the port of Nafplion.
+It is planned for April 29th-May 3rd, 2023, offering 4 days of fun yachting around the port of Nafplion.

 Athens Boat Show.
-This important annual event (December 7th-11th, 2022) includes exhibitors in the area of speed boats, sailing boats, equipment, fishing, and other services related to marine tourism.
+This important annual event (December 6th-10th, 2023) includes exhibitors in the area of speed boats, sailing boats, equipment, fishing, and other services related to marine tourism.

 Aegean 600.
-This annual 600-mile non-stop race across the Aegean will run for the second time from July 8th-16th, 2022.
+This annual 600-mile non-stop race across the Aegean will run for the third time from July 7th-15th, 2023.
 It is organized by the Hellenic Offshore Racing Club established in Piraeus in 1961.
-The marina that will host the boats is situated in Sounio, Athens and is fully equipped based on the highest international standards.
+The marina that will host the boats is situated in Lavrion, near Cape Sounion, Athens, and is fully equipped based on the highest international standards.

 Blue Cup Regatta.
-This annual event happens for 31st time in the Saronic Gulf from October 29th-November 5th, 2022.
+This annual event happens for the 32nd time in the Saronic Gulf from October 28th-November 4th, 2023.
 50 boats compete for 9 days in 3 categories among the beautiful small islands near Athens.
-32 years since it was established in 1991 from Vernicos Yachts, this exciting annual passage race has grown into an international event attracting entries from all over the world.
-In 2011 Dream Yacht Charter purchased Vernicos Yachts and continues the Blue Cup and yachts built by other shipyards like Jeanneau, Bavaria & Dufour participate in the Regatta.
+32 years since it was established in 1991 by Vernicos Yachts, this exciting annual passage race has grown into an international event attracting entries from all over the world.
+In 2011 Dream Yacht Charter purchased Vernicos Yachts and continues the Blue Cup.
+Yachts built by other shipyards like Jeanneau, Bavaria & Dufour participate in the Regatta.
 The highlight is the Grand Prize-Giving Ceremony, with dinner and dancing at the last port of call, Porto Heli.

 Spetses Classic Yacht Regatta.
-Organized by the Yacht Club of Greece and supported by the one-and-only Poseidonion Grand Hotel, this prestigious regatta in the Saronic gulf attracts international crews.
-It has been scheduled for June 23rd-26th, 2022.
+Organized by the Yacht Club of Greece and supported by the one-and-only Poseidonion Grand Hotel, this prestigious regatta in the Saronic Gulf attracts international crews.
+It has been scheduled for June 22nd-25th, 2023.

 Rodos Cup.
 Organized by the Rhodes Yacht Club, it has been taking place for the last two decades, today with over 100 teams competing and covering different levels.
 The race starts from Kos island and finishes in Rhodes passing through the smaller islands of Kalymnos, Nisiros, and Symi.
-It is scheduled for July 16th-21st, 2022.
+It is scheduled for July 23rd-28th, 2023.

 Posidonia Cup.
 After an extended break, the prestigious Posidonia Cup sailing regatta will once again bring the international shipping community back together.
-Launching Posidonia week on Friday, June 3rd, 2022 for the 10th time, the Posidonia Cup will become one of the longest-standing corporate sporting events on the global agenda.
-The historic Saronic gulf is the ideal setting for a race that is expected to attract some 60 yachts and over 600 crew members, who will be invited to the prestigious Award Ceremony, where the winners will be presented with their trophies in a picturesque setting.
+Launching Posidonia week on Friday, May 31st, 2024 for the 11th time, the Posidonia Cup will become one of the longest-standing corporate sporting events on the global agenda.
+The historic Saronic Gulf is the ideal setting for a race that is expected to attract some 60 yachts and over 600 crew members, who will be invited to the prestigious Award Ceremony, where the winners will be presented with their trophies in a picturesque setting.
 Posidonia exhibitors and all members of the international shipping community are invited to join the race, either with their own private yacht or with those provided by the co-organizers, the Hellenic Offshore Racing Club (HORC).

 Aegean Regatta.
-In the Dodecanese islands, the great annual race that was launched in 2001, canceled in 2020, and took place in August 17th-23rd, 2021, aims at rediscovering the beauty of bigger and smaller islands from within a sailing boat.
+In the Dodecanese islands, the great annual race that was launched in 2001 and will take place on August 20th-26th, 2023, aims at rediscovering the beauty of bigger and smaller islands from within a sailing boat.

 Suggested Boat Charters

-It’s is very important to find the agency that fits your criteria in yachting.
+It is very important to find the agency that fits your criteria for yachting.
 Look for those with many years of experience under their belt or those with great reviews and clientele.
 Their professionalism should be evident through their consultation and presentation of their services.
 Check their background and certification.
 Our suggestions include the following companies:

 Exadas Yachts.
 In-depth expertise is combined here with great options for bareboat and crewed yachts of all types – sailboats, motor yachts, luxury yachts, and catamarans.

 Athenian Yachts.
 A family-owned business with over 34 years of experience in boat sales, yacht charter & management, and yacht maintenance, makes boating with motor & sails catamarans, sail yachts, and monohulls an exciting experience for you.
-Their fleet operates in 8 bases that cover the five main sailing destinations in Greece; the Ionian Islands, Cyclades Islands, Saronic Islands, and Argolic Gulf, Sporades Islands, and Dodecanese Islands.
+Their fleet operates in 8 bases that cover the five main sailing island destinations in Greece; the Ionian Islands, Cyclades, Saronic & Argolic Gulf Islands, Sporades, and the Dodecanese.